 Thank you to more than 4,300 volunteers who removed nearly 800 tons of trash and invasive weeds from our open spaces since 2006!
-This year, KTMB’s Great Community Cleanup was on May 11, 2013.
+This year, KTMB’s Great Community Cleanup is scheduled for May 10, 2014.

 In 2006, Keep Truckee Meadows Beautiful, working with Washoe County Regional Parks and Open Space, Washoe County Environmental Health, City of Sparks, Bureau of Land Management, United States Forest Service, and the City of Reno, established the Great Truckee Meadows Community Cleanup (GTMCC).